MrXiaoXiao/MarsInsightSeismicDataDownloadScript/README.md

 # MarsInsightSeismicDataDownloadScript
-This is a simple script to automatically download Mars Insight Seismic Data from IRIS.
+This is a simple script to automatically download Mars Insight seismic data from IRIS.

 The script is for convenience of those not familiar with FDSN web service.